-Around June or so, I started on a spiritual successor to Porker – a clone of a Zelda clone action RPG.
+Around June or so, I started on a spiritual successor to Porker – a Legend of Zelda-style action RPG.
 I’ve been working on it on and off as time permits, the majority of which has been spent building tiles and character animations.

 In early August, I approached a friend and co-worker of mine to see if he had any interest in working together in game development.
 Being a professional developer, I figured he’d take to GML quickly seeing as how he already had a grandfathered copy of GMS.

 We decided it was best to start with a simple game just to see how well we’d work together and aimed for a project that would take no more than 2 weeks.